 But I’ve only described the peculiarity of the story.
 Now let me describe, if I can, how oddly the story is told, by director Edgar Wright (“Shaun of the Dead,” “Hot Fuzz”).
 Electronic sound effects accompany some of the action, of course, as befits a video-game story aimed at an audience of video-game players.
 Onscreen titles, like boxes in comic-book panels, introduce new characters.
 One scene is played out like a sitcom, complete with laugh track.
 There are sight gags like Scott talking about his shaggy hair, then cutting to someone’s reaction, then immediately cutting back to Scott, who’s now wearing a hat.

 We recognize all these quirks as postmodern variations on the way movies normally speak to us.
 We aren’t meant to believe that there is suddenly a studio audience in Scott’s apartment, or that Scott can put on a hat in a fraction of a second.
-The usual rules of editing, storytelling, and the expectation of reality — the standard “grammar” of film — is out the window.
+The usual rules of editing, storytelling, and the expectation of reality — the standard “grammar” of film — are out the window.
 We’re able to keep up because we know the grammar well enough to appreciate variations on it.

 But now I’ve neglected another key element, which is that the movie is very, very funny.
 In addition to the laughs that arise from the surreal visual style, the screenplay (written by Wright and Michael Bacall) is packed with sharp dialogue that would be funny even in a more traditional setting.
 On paper, the whole thing isn’t much different from the savvy indie comedies that play at Sundance every year.
 Imagine one of those, filtered through the brain of someone who grew up devouring comic books and video games, and that’s about what we’ve got.